reflectoring/reflectoring.github.io/content/blog/2022/2022-11-07-structured-logging-with-cloudwatch.md

 Structured logging is writing logs with information in a consistent format that allows logs to be treated as data rather than text.
 We log a structured object, most often as [JSON](https://www.json.org/json-en.html) for writing structured logs, instead of just logging a line of text.

-The JSON object is composed of fields that can give contextual information about the log event for example:
+The JSON object is composed of fields that can give contextual information about the log event, for example:
 - the application name
 - class or method name from where the log was produced
 - invoker of the method